Andromedans/andromeda/README.markdown

 `examples` subdirectory.
 The file `prelude.m31` contains basic definitions and is loaded when Andromeda is started (unless the option `--no-prelude` is given).

-#### Building tt

-The subdirectory `tt` contains a version of Andromeda enriched with effects and handlers.
-This is even more experimental than Andromeda itself.
-We hope to merge the two, or maybe have an independent checker and an assistant.
-It is too early to tell.

-To build tt run `make tt.byte`.
-It may not compile, because we are currently working mostly on Andromeda.

 #### Examples

 We have put some examples in the `examples` subdirectory.
 An outdated and incomplete